NALHFA 2026 Schedule

 NALHFA University Presents: Concurrent Training Workshops: Part I

 The following concurrent training workshops are targeted to the following three segments of the affordable housing finance industry.
-Please review to determine which track compliments your experience level.
+Please review to determine which track complements your experience level.

 Rising Stars: This track is focused on providing expert insights to professionals who are either new to the affordable housing finance industry within the last 4 years or perhaps new to their role.
 If you are eager and innovative, have an appetite for the exchange of knowledge and sharing of best practices, this workshop track is for you.